 - Cook multiple dishes at once – Use the inner pot to cook a liquid-based dish and cook another one in an oven-safe container on the trivet.

-- Baking / Steaming – Bake/steam cakes, cheesecakes, delicate vegetables, meat and seafood by cooking it in a container that is placed on the trivet inside the inner pot.
+- Baking / Steaming – Bake/steam cakes, cheesecakes, delicate vegetables, meat, and seafood by cooking them in a container that is placed on the trivet inside the inner pot.
 The inner pot should have at least a cup of water for 6-quart and 1.5 cups of water for 8-quart.

 If that’s got you interested, let me share a few reasons why learning pot-in-pot cooking makes sense.